rs239/schema/docs/source/visualization/index.rst

     adata = schema.datasets.fly_brain()  # adata has scRNA-seq data & cell age
     sc_umap_pipeline(adata, 'regular')

 This should produce a plot like this, where cells are colored by age.
-Note how the age does not look to be a defining feature of the plot:

 .. image:: ../_static/umap_flybrain_regular_r3.png
    :width: 300

 Next, we apply Schema to infuse cell age into the scRNA-seq data, while preserving a high level of correlation with the original scRNA-seq distances.
 We start by requiring a minimum 99.9% correlation with original scRNA-seq distances

 .. code-block:: Python